shehavishka/JAVA_Coding/README.md

 2022/12/20
-We use this repository to improve our java programming knowledge within two weeks.
+We use this repository to improve our java programming knowledge.